Introduction:

 And this stranger comes and sits at our table.

-He just sits there literally right beside me.
+He just sits down literally right beside me.

 And dude was so weird.